In which, a cat named HR becomes friends with the mice.

 the mice are inviting H.R.’s Mom and Dad.

-They had all been so happy on that special night,
+They were all so happy on that special night,

-when they’d learned to stop thinking all cats will bite
+they had learned to stop thinking all cats will bite.